zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

     ![Tab Auto Refresh](./16.png)

-- In the repository window showing the *hello_arc.yaml* file, change the text under "MESSAGE" section commit the change.
-Alternatively, you can open the clone repository in your IDE, make the change, commit and push it.
+- In the repository window showing the _hello_arc.yaml_ file, change the text under the "MESSAGE" section commit the change.
+Alternatively, you can open your cloned repository in your IDE, make the change, commit and push it.

     ![Making a change to the replica count and the "MESSAGE" section](./17.png)